BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 **WARGEAR**

-- Heavy armour
+- [Heavy Armour]
 - Elven Glaive

 **HEROIC ACTIONS**

-- Heroic March
+- [Heroic March]

 **SPECIAL RULES**

-- Woodland Creature
+- [Woodland Creature]

 - **Elven Glaive** `ACTIVE`

-Elven spear, when Engaged in Combat and not being Supported, this model may either gain a bonus of +1 Attack for the Duel roll or +1 Attack when making Strikes.
+Elven [spear][Spear], when Engaged in Combat and not being Supported, this model may either gain a bonus of +1 Attack for the Duel roll or +1 Attack when making Strikes.
 This must be decided before the Duel roll takes place.

 </div>

 ---
 <div class="unitCard" markdown>

 ### MIRKWOOD RANGER CAPTAIN [75 POINTS]